genshinsim/gcsimdocs/docs/next/config.md

 - `||`: or
 - `!`: not

-The one exception to this is that some system functions maybe take string as inputs.
+The one exception to this is that some system functions maybe take strings as inputs.
 However, these strings cannot be assigned to variables or manipulated otherwise.

 ### Fields

-Fields are special syntax for accessing in sim data during an iteration.
+Fields are special syntax for accessing in-sim data during an iteration.
 Fields always starts with a `.`.
 For example, `.energy.xiangling` will evaluate to the current energy for `xiangling`.

 All fields must evaluate to a number.
 For fields that are true or false, they will evaluate to 1 if true and 0 if false.